 7. Gaze at Piero della Francesca masterpieces in Arezzo

-Tuscany's awash with art, but the Piero della Francesca fresco cycle in Arezzo is one of the region's must-sees.
-It's in the San Francesco Basilica and no more than 10 visitors can view the masterpiece at one time.
+Although Tuscany is awash with art, there are a few must-sees and the Piero della Francesca fresco cycle in Arezzo Dropdown content is one of them.
+You'll find it in the San Francesco Basilica, but plan ahead as no more than 10 visitors can view the frescoes at one time.

 8. Wander the streets of San Gimignano

-Visit in autumn instead.
-It's truffle season in San Gimignano.
-And if you want rare fungi guaranteed, you can go truffle hunting and have lunch with a local expert.
+Avoid overcrowded summer and visit in autumn when it's truffle season in San Gimignano and if you want rare fungi guaranteed, go truffle hunting and have lunch with a local expert.

 The many medieval towers of San Gimignano, Tuscany Italy © Vaflya/Shutterstock